 Okay, here’s your first homework.
 Before you read any further, I want you to take a separate sheet of paper and write down your own beliefs under the heading, “Here Is What I Truly And Honestly Believe.”
 Go ahead, write that heading on a separate sheet of paper and get started writing your own beliefs under that heading.
 To get you started, feel free to “borrow” some of the beliefs of others I wrote just above this paragraph—as long as you truly believe them.
-As you write your beliefs, share them with your spouse, significant other, or loved ones so you will have shared beliefs.
+As you write your beliefs, share them with your spouse or loved ones so you will have shared beliefs.
 Write your own beliefs.
 Write your shared beliefs.

 On the other hand, never discuss your beliefs, values, attitudes, mission statement, or goals with people who will be negative and unbelieving about them; there are enough of those people around you.
 Instead, share them only with like-minded, positive people who will work with you and help you create your bright new future.

 I was not born with my attitudes.
 I learned them from various sources.
 Negative, harmful attitudes can be unlearned, and replaced with new, positive attitudes based on my beliefs and my values.
 When I change my attitudes to be more positive and God-centered, I see life differently.
 Attitudes are the “filters” and “windows” through which I view all of my life.
 My entire life is changed when I change my attitudes.

 95% of what I do or don’t do on a daily basis is based on my prevailing attitudes.
 On the one hand, my attitudes are expressed primarily by my speech, secondarily by my body language, facial expressions, and overall demeanor.
 On the other hand, simultaneously over time, my speech creates my attitudes.
 In brief, my attitudes are expressed by my speech.
 My speech creates my attitudes.
 My speech and my attitudes are vitally, inseparably interconnected.